ticketingevents/ticketing-nodejs-sdk/README.md

     })
     .catch(error => {
       //Handle errors
-      if(error instanceof UnsupportedOperationError){
+      if(error instanceof InvalidStateError){
-        console.log("You have not started an admission session.")
+        console.log("The admission session has ended, you must start a new one.")
       }else if(error instanceof PageAccessError){
         //Handle non-existant page error
       }else{